A Floer fundamental group: Main definitions and statements.

-\begin{remark} The $\nu_{J}(\star)$ term in \eqref{eq:MainEstimate} may be unexpected, since it automatically vanishes in the Morse setting.
+\begin{remark} The term $\nu_{J}(\star)$ in \eqref{eq:MainEstimate} may be unexpected, since it automatically vanishes in the Morse setting.
 It is a very natural question to ask how essential it is and if it can be controlled.
-The results of K.~Ono and A.~Pajitnov prove there are always at least enough index $1$ orbits to generate the kernel of the augmentation morphism.
-Although the multiplicities of the orbits detected in this way still have to be investigated, it is a strong indication that the contribution of the index $1$ orbits to the left hand term of \eqref{eq:MainEstimate} cannot be arbitrarily small.

-The weaker theorem \ref{thm:RoughAtLeastOneOrbit}, which is precised below and proven in section \ref{sec:ProofAtLeastOneOrbit} ensures that when $\pi_{1}(M)\neq\{1\}$, this contribution of the index $1$ orbits is at least $1$, since it provides such an orbit with non vanishing multiplicity.
+The theorem \ref{thm:RoughAtLeastOneOrbit}, stated in a more precise form below as theorem \ref{thm:AtLeastOneOrbit} and proven in section \ref{sec:ProofAtLeastOneOrbit}, ensures that when $\pi_{1}(M)\neq\{1\}$, the contribution of the index $1$ orbits is at least $1$, since it provides at least one such orbit with non vanishing multiplicity.

-Although it is far from optimal, we still state it because its proof is simple and geometric and might be of independent interest.
-It is a variation, in the usual context of PSS moduli spaces, on the main guiding principle of this paper of using $1$-dimensional moduli spaces to catch extra information.
+This lower bound on the number of index $1$ orbits may seem rather small, but no better result seems to be known without further assumption on the fundamental group yet.
+Moreover, the proof itself is very geometric and might be of independent interest~: it is a variation, in the usual context of PSS moduli spaces, on the main guiding principle of this paper of using $1$-dimensional moduli spaces to catch extra information.
 We stress however that it is not an application of the construction of the fundamental group, but an illustration that the multiplicities cannot be arbitrary. \end{remark}

 \begin{theorem} Suppose $\pi_{1}(M)\neq\{1\}$.
-Let $H$ be a non degenerate Hamiltonian function and $J$ a generic choice of a time dependant almost complex structure $J$ compatible with $\omega$.
+Let $H$ be a non degenerate Hamiltonian function and $J$ a generic choice of a time dependent almost complex structure $J$ compatible with $\omega$.

 Then $H$ has at least one contractible $1$-periodic orbit with Conley-Zehnder index $1-n$ and with non vanishing multiplicity with respect to $J$. \end{theorem}